Shreyas-Penkar/MITM-SDR/README.md

 ### DESCRIPTION
 This exploit/malware infects the GNURadio python files to change the UDP ports of Source and Sinks and also changes the Center Frequency of Osmocom, LimeSDR and USRP Sinks allowing the attacker SDR to inject between the two SDR communicating devices and provide a reverse shell to the attacker.
-It also consists of a Linux based Rootkit to hide the malicious process and the rootkit itself, providing stealth to the attacker.

 ### ASSUMPTIONS
 * Victim SDRs and the attacker SDR must all be full duplex.